 When you visit Hanoi, the most popular side trip is to Halong Bay.

-First designated a World Heritage Site by Unesco in 1994, it has been reclassified to include it's geological and geomorphological value in 2000.
+World Heritage Site by Unesco in 1994, it has been reclassified to include it's geological and geomorphological value in 2000.

 Halong Bay encompasses an area of roughly 1553 square kilometers with some 2000 limestone karsts and islands of various sizes and shapes jetting high above the surface of the water.
 An incredible sight to say the least.